roryprimrose/roryprimrose.github.io/_posts/2018/2018-05-29-logging-exceptions-to-sentry.md

 date: 2018-05-29 22:07:00 +10:00
 ---

 Exception reporting and alerting has always been important for software delivery.
-I've seen companies use many solutions to this over the years like using email as an error logging system (that story does not end well) and the Windows Event Log that people usually do not monitor.
+I've seen companies use many solutions for this over the years from using email as an error logging system (that story does not end well) to the Windows Event Log that people usually do not monitor.
 On the other end of the spectrum are more mature systems like [Raygun.com][0] and [Sentry.io][1].

 In the classic argument of don't build something that someone else can do better and cheaper, I've been using Raygun and Sentry for years.
 Over this time I've been looking at easier ways of integrating with these systems while also reducing coupling in the application.
 This post looks at how to integrate with Sentry via ```ILogger```.